 Once you’ve chosen your course, in less than three months, you could qualify with a recognized certificate and started to apply for jobs in a hospital or clinic in your city.
 You can use our listings of schools to find the best State or just enter your zipcode to find schools offering training in your area.
 If you’re looking for a school in big cities such as San Diego, or a course providing training in Los Angeles, we have it covered!

-Training in an Accredited CNA School
+Training at an Accredited CNA School

 As a prospective student, you should carry out research to find out all you can about schools, classes and what they can offer you.
 To help make this job a bit easier, look at the list of accredited schools offering CNA classes and simply request an information pack from any of the accredited schools on this site – it’s quick and free!